goblindegook/goblindegook.com/content/post/2026/brand-new-legacy/index.md

 The situation changes when we start talking about the core parts of your system, the pulsing heart of your business, the non-fungible components that (I hope) other people already pay good money for you to provide.
 In this scenario, you are not a consumer who can reach out to a supplier when things break down --- you _are_ the maker.

-So when your one-of-a-kind car with your one-of-a-kind engine breaks down in the middle of nowhere, with not a soul in sight, it is _you_ who will be getting the call to come over and put the car back on the road.
+So when your one-of-a-kind car with your one-of-a-kind engine breaks down in the middle of nowhere, with not a soul in sight, and no mechanic to call, it is _you_ who will have to put it back on the road.

 Ask yourself, how confidently can you maintain the code written by an artificial intelligence?
 Can you explain how it works and why?